icarusfactor/openstack-Installs/stein/centos7_packstack/README.md

 ## Requirements :

 With this tutorial we will be using [Oracle Virtualbox](https://www.virtualbox.org) to install a [CentOS7.6 1810 minimal server](https://cloud.centos.org/centos/7/images) QCOW2 image to be the core virtual server that the nested Openstack VM's will use.
+(I've also tested with CentOS7.7 and it also works. )
   * Set CPU's to >=4.
   * Set Memory Size: >=8G.
   * Set Storage Size: >=30 gig should work fine.